pedroclobo/groove-galaxy/REPORT.md

 (_Define how powerful the attacker is, with capabilities and limitations, i.e., what can he do and what he cannot do_)

 #### 2.3.3.
 Solution Design and Implementation

+To allow the playback to quickly start in the middle of an audio stream, the cryptographic solution was changed to use the CTR block cipher mode.
+This mode allows for random access, as each cipher block is generated independently from the others.
+This means that the decryption of a block can be done without decrypting the previous blocks, allowing for playback to start in the middle of a stream.

 (_Explain how your team redesigned and extended the solution to meet the security challenge, including key distribution and other security measures._)